 From the edge of the rock platform, there are some great over Pittwater, to Barrenjoey Head.

 About 80m further along the track is another, unmarked, Aboriginal engraving site.
 These includes a shark, more eels and a fish.
 One of these is on right on the edge of the track.

 There are more views along this section of the trail over Pittwater, Avalon and the Barrenjoey Peninsula .

 After about 900m the fire trail forks; keep to the left (there is a big sign at this junction) to continue along the Resolute Loop.
 Another kilometre of downhill walking, and you’re at the end of the fire trail.
 A small sign marks a narrow bushwalking track that continues steeply down, through tall casuarina trees.
 Soon you reach the North Mackerel Trail which goes to Great Mackerel Beach; turn left and then take the track down to the beach.

-Resolute Beach is always quiet, even on weekends.
+Resolute Beach is always fairly quiet, even on weekends.
 Directly opposite Barrenjoey Beach, it’s a sheltered swimming spot with views across Pittwater, and plenty of shaded areas if you’re spending the day there.
 It’s been described by Best Sydney Walks as “one of those secluded beaches in Sydney that you should visit at least once in your life”.

-Enjoy the view from West Head Lookout before you leave… direcrly in front is Barrenjoey Peninsula and the lighthouse, and to the left across the Hawkesbury River is Lion Island Nature Reserve and the beaches of the Central Coast, including Patonga and Umina Beach.
+Enjoy the view from West Head Lookout before you leave… directly in front is Barrenjoey Peninsula and the lighthouse, and to the left across the Hawkesbury River is Lion Island Nature Reserve and the beaches of the Central Coast, including Patonga and Umina Beach.